US Senate announces stopgap measure to avert impending government shutdown

 “Shutting the government down over a domestic government dispute doesn’t strengthen anyone’s political position.
 It just puts important progress on ice, and it leaves millions of Americans on edge.”

-The US government is less than five days away its deadline to pass budget legislation at midnight on September 30 (04:00 GMT on Sunday).
+The US government is less than five days away from its deadline to pass budget legislation at midnight on September 30 (04:00 GMT on Sunday).

-Should it fail to do so, much of the government will stop all non-essential functions, leaving government services in limbo and millions of federal employees without their paycheques.
+Should it fail to do so, much of the government will stop all non-essential functions, leaving federal services in limbo and millions of employees without their paycheques.

 That prospect could also further dent the US’s credit rating, thereby forcing the government to pay higher interest rates.